 Larry Graham was the former bassist of Sly & The Family Stone between 1966-1972, the band was a long influence on Prince before his career as a professional musician and signing to Warner Brothers.
 Larry remains one of the best bass guitarists, and pioneered the thumb slap playing technique.
 In 1998, he became a religious confidant to Prince, and remained very close friends, each often referring to the other as their “spiritual brother”.
 It was Larry who had Prince remove profanity from his lyrics, and guested in Prince’s band frequently both on record and many of his live shows.

 Not having released an album with his funk band Graham Central Station since 1979, Prince wanted to relaunch Larry’s career and co-produced an album with him, which was named GCS 2000.
-This album was released the same day along with Prince’s own studio album Newpower Soul (under the guise of the New Power Generation) and Come 2 My House – an album Prince also co-produced for Chaka Khan, in the hope to re-vitalise the careers of two of the artists Prince most admired and respected greatly.
+Recorded in full at Paisley Park Studios, the album was released the same day along with Prince’s own album Newpower Soul (under the guise of the New Power Generation) and Come 2 My House – an album Prince also co-produced for Chaka Khan, in the hope to re-vitalise the careers of two of the artists Prince most admired and respected greatly.

 For GCS 2000, Prince co-wrote the track Utopia.
 Larry and Chaka, joined Prince as support acts on his 1998 Newpower Festival tour to promote Graham’s and Khan’s individual projects.
-GCS2000 was criticised for being too closly to Prince’s style than an identifiable Larry Graham album, it peaked at number 49 in the R&B charts.
+Prince plays the instruments throughout the album, and provides backing vocals to three tracks.
+GCS2000 was criticised for being too closely to Prince’s style than an identifiable Larry Graham album, it peaked at number 49 in the R&B charts.
 Prince’s involvement on the album is credited under the name Prince love symbol.

 - Larry Graham and The Artist Formally Known As Prince